pieter-degroote/UltimateKEYS/README.md

 - **https://eurkey.steffen.bruentjen.eu/download/windows/1.3/eurkey-layout-complete.pdf**

 **For UltimateKEYS, the majority (99%) of the documentation is the same.
-In UltimateKEYS, the math symbols have been fixed.
-Furthermore, some additions/changes have been made to support even more letters and symbols, mostly under combinations with the dead keys.**
+In UltimateKEYS, the math symbols have been restored.
+Furthermore, some additions/changes have been made to support even more letters and symbols, mostly concerning dead key combinations.**

 EurKEY website (by Steffen Brüntjen) :  https://eurkey.steffen.bruentjen.eu/